-Hip pain is one of the most common reasons people seek treatment at The Spine and Sports Center at The Galleria in Houston, Sugar Land, and the Willowbrook/Cy-Fair area of Texas.
+Hip pain is one of the most common reasons people seek treatment at The Spine and Sports Center in Houston, Sugar Land, and the Willowbrook/Cy-Fair area of Texas.
 Board-certified physiatrist and sports medicine specialist Benoy Benny, MD, treats many conditions that cause hip pain, including arthritis.
 To find relief from hip pain, call or book an appointment online today.

 What people refer to as hip pain doesn’t always occur in the precise location of your hip joint.
 You may feel pain on the inside of your hip joint and along the groin area, or pain may affect the outer side of your hip, including the upper thigh and buttock region.